-The exact color of beets is best described as a reddish purple.
+The exact color of beets is best described as reddish-purple.
 It is not a bright, deep, orange-hued red.
-It has a distinct blue tone, making it more of a purplish red than an orange red (like tomatoes for example).
+It has a distinct blue tone, making it more of a purplish red than an orange-red (like tomatoes for example).

 Read also: Do Raspberries Have Seeds ?